Get startedSign in

 kind: Cluster

-name: plrl-how-to-workload-00-prod # replace this with whatever you might have named your dev cluster
+name: REPLACE_ME_WITH_PROD_CLUSTER_NAME # replace this with whatever you might have named your prod cluster

 namespace: infra